catatsuy/lls/README.md

 The `bufSize` is the actual size of the buffer passed to the system call, and `getdents ret` is the return value of the getdents system call, which is the number of bytes actually used in the buffer.

-It consumes `(20+filename) bytes` per file.
+It consumes about `(20+filename) bytes` per file.
 If the difference between these two numbers is less than one file, it is possible that there are still other files, but we are not able to list all of them.

 If you give a larger number to the `-buf-size` option, you should get a list of all files.